 Anatomical activity is the basic essence of what makes us human beings.
 Pulsatory movements in our cell structures stimulate the synapses in our body and brain that transmit information along the pathways of our central nervous system and form the basis of neural activity, muscular effort, cortical mapping (thinking), emotions and our behavioural responses to our experience of ourselves, others and the world around us.

 Stress is a part of life and something we all experience as human beings.
-Understanding the psychology of stress and knowing more about how an organism adapts itself under pressure is helpful in dealing with stress related symptoms such as nervousness, sleep problems, headaches or eczema, allergies etc. We can learn
+Understanding the psychology of stress and knowing more about how an organism adapts itself under pressure is helpful in dealing with stress-related symptoms such as nervousness, sleep problems, headaches or eczema, allergies etc.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.